gaboroa14/dolaradiario-backend/README.md

 # dolaradiario-backend

-Backend for the backend server of Dolar a Diario, a platform to check for the current Venezuelan price as reported by three different sources: DolarToday, BCV and MonitorDolar.
+Backend server of Dolar a Diario, a platform to check for the current Venezuelan price as reported by three different sources: DolarToday, BCV and MonitorDolar.
 Allows also for Petro integration but it's disabled by default.

+## Used technologies

+- Deno v1.9.0
+- Postgres client for Deno
+- Oak
+- SimpleTwitter
+- Heroku for deployment

 ## How to run